 As of today, Borobudur’s restoration is incomplete.
 This primarily because of the pieces pictured above, pieces that belong somewhere in the temple but the restorers don’t know where.

 Here are two final pictures before we go.
 Left is Inna and me outside the temple grounds, and right is a beautiful elephant forced to give people rides around the grounds (we’ve since learned to visit elephants in sanctuaries and not support industries/businesses that force elephants to work).

-In addition to Borobudur, Yogjakarta is actually close to two other UNESCO World Heritage Sites.
+In addition to Borobudur, Yogyakarta is actually close to two other UNESCO World Heritage Sites.
 Unfortunately, these sites (Prambanan, one of the largest Hindu temples in Southeast Asia, and Sangiran, one of the world’s most significant fossilized man archaeology sites) were too far to travel to from Borobudur and we didn’t want to pay for a driver for a second day, so we chose to skip them.
-Instead, we spent our second day exploring the Kraton of Yogjakarta, the main seat of the sultan/governor of Yogjakarta.
+Instead, we spent our second day exploring the Kraton of Yogyakarta, the main seat of the sultan/governor of Yogyakarta.

-Today, in addition to serving as home for the sultan, the Kraton of Yogjakarta is also a museum, displaying clothing and artifacts from Yogjakarta’s monarchy.
+Today, in addition to serving as home for the sultan, the Kraton of Yogyakarta is also a museum, displaying clothing and artifacts from Yogyakarta’s monarchy.